-Figs.~\ref{fig:eps_delta_non_mnist}, \ref{fig:eps_delta_non_isolet}, and \ref{fig:eps_delta_non_ucihar} extend this analysis to the non-IID setting, continuing the trends observed under IID while revealing stronger sensitivity for MNIST due to client heterogeneity.
-At $\epsilon=0.5$ and $\delta_{0}=10^{-6}$, MNIST accuracy declines from $95.81\%$ under IID to $89.08\%$ under non-IID.
-ISOLET and UCI-HAR show smaller gaps under the same parameters, with $88.01\%$ versus $89.22\%$ for ISOLET and $93.99\%$ versus $92.09\%$ for UCI-HAR.
+Figures~\ref{fig:eps_delta_non_mnist}, \ref{fig:eps_delta_non_isolet}, and \ref{fig:eps_delta_non_ucihar} extend this analysis to the non-IID setting.
+The overall trends remain consistent, although the impact of privacy parameters becomes more pronounced for MNIST due to greater heterogeneity across clients.
+For instance, at $\epsilon=0.5$ and $\delta_{0}=10^{-6}$, MNIST accuracy declines from $95.81\%$ in the IID case to $89.08\%$ under non-IID conditions.
+ISOLET and UCI-HAR exhibit smaller discrepancies under the same parameters: $88.01\%$ versus $89.22\%$ for ISOLET and $93.99\%$ versus $92.09\%$ for UCI-HAR.

-Figure~\ref{fig:IID_nclients_acc} extends the analysis by reporting accuracy as a function of the number of clients under IID partitioning for MNIST, ISOLET, and UCI-HAR across communication rounds.
-We vary $K$ from $10$ to $1000$ while keeping the total training set fixed and evenly distributed, so any change in performance reflects the effect of partitioning and coordination rather than data volume.
-For each round, the plot summarizes the mean accuracy across client counts together with the standard deviation.
-The variability is small for MNIST, remaining below $1.5\%$, moderate for ISOLET, reaching up to $5.31\%$, and larger for UCI-HAR, reaching up to $7.37\%$.
-The standard deviation is nearly constant from round to round within each dataset, indicating that uncertainty is driven primarily by the dataset and task rather than the communication round.
+Figure~\ref{fig:IID_nclients_acc} further examines the effect of client count by reporting accuracy as a function of the number of clients under IID partitioning for MNIST, ISOLET, and UCI-HAR across multiple communication rounds.
+The number of clients $K$ is varied from $10$ to $1000$ while keeping the total training set fixed and evenly distributed, ensuring that performance changes arise from partitioning and coordination effects rather than differences in data volume.
+For each round, the figure displays the mean accuracy along with the corresponding standard deviation across client counts.
+The variability remains small for MNIST (below $1.5\%$), moderate for ISOLET (up to $5.31\%$), and larger for UCI-HAR (up to $7.37\%$).
+The standard deviation stays nearly constant across rounds for each dataset, suggesting that the primary source of uncertainty is the intrinsic difficulty of the task rather than the progression of communication rounds.

-Complementing the client-count study in Figure~\ref{fig:IID_nclients_acc}, Figure~\ref{fig:Nsamples_D_sensitivity} presents the effect of hypervector dimensionality and the number of training samples per client on model accuracy.
-Figs.~\ref{fig:IID_Nsamples_D_acc_mnist}, \ref{fig:IID_Nsamples_D_acc_isolet}, and \ref{fig:IID_Nsamples_D_acc_ucihar} correspond to the MNIST, ISOLET, and UCI-HAR datasets, respectively, with hypervector sizes varied from 50 to 500 and training samples per client from 50 to 250 for MNIST, and from 5 to 25 for ISOLET and UCI-HAR.
+Complementing the client-count analysis in Figure~\ref{fig:IID_nclients_acc}, Figure~\ref{fig:Nsamples_D_sensitivity} illustrates the joint effect of hypervector dimensionality and the number of training samples per client on model accuracy.
+Figures~\ref{fig:IID_Nsamples_D_acc_mnist}, \ref{fig:IID_Nsamples_D_acc_isolet}, and \ref{fig:IID_Nsamples_D_acc_ucihar} correspond to MNIST, ISOLET, and UCI-HAR, respectively.
+For each dataset, the hypervector dimension is varied from 50 to 500, while the number of training samples per client ranges from 50 to 250 for MNIST and from 5 to 25 for ISOLET and UCI-HAR.